cansik/open-opal/README.md

 ### Demos

-Many of the demos showed here are following directly the depthai python demos.
+Many of the demos showed here are following directly the [depthai python examples](https://github.com/luxonis/depthai-python/tree/main/examples).
 Usually only the resolution and some camera specific parameters have been adapted.

+🌿 More demo's are coming soon.

 #### Preview Demo